skn437/skn-shell-utils/README.md

 > bash ~/Downloads/build.sh
 > ```

-### Inside your shell script, you can import the `main.sh` script to get the library
+### Inside your shell script, you can import the scripts like this to get the library

 > ```zsh
+> source ~/.shell-lib/utils/basic.sh
+> source ~/.shell-lib/utils/color.sh
+> source ~/.shell-lib/utils/color.util.sh
-> source ~/.shell-lib/utils/main.sh
+> source ~/.shell-lib/utils/message.sh
 > ```

 ### For `Basic` functions, use it like following